mxrgz4/OO-Project/FinalProject.md

 ### Swift

 Properties associate values with a particular class, structure, or enumeration.
 Stored properties store constant and variable values as part of an instance, whereas computed properties calculate a value directly.
 Computed properties come from classes, structures, and enumerations.
 Stored properties are from only by classes and structures.
-Swift also has lazy properties, which are not calculated until the first time it is used.
 There are also type properties, which are associated with instances of a particular type.

 ```swift
 struct Rect {